gaschgithub/microrhythm-analysis/README.md

 of an original music album released under my artistic project **Gasch**.

-This repository is conceived as a **research system**, prioritizing methodological clarity, inspectability, and reproducibility over automation or large-scale processing.
+This repository is conceived as a **research system**, prioritizing methodological clarity and reproducibility over automation or large-scale processing.

 ---